THINGS YOU MUST DO BEFORE YOU PREPARE FOR YOUR ROOT CANAL SURGERY

 TALK TO YOUR DENTIST ABOUT YOUR ANXIETY

 Whether it be any treatment, you are supposed to feel anxious.
-This anxiety is of the next level, so it is wise not to suffer in it alone or in silence.
-Your endodontist has dealt with such patients before and has their way of calming people.
-So go ahead and ask for help if need be and discuss with them about how the surgery will take place.
+This anxiety is of the next level, so it is wise not to suffer alone or in silence.
+Your endodontist has dealt with such patients before and has a way of calming people.
+So, ask for help and discuss with them how the surgery will occur.
 This will further ensure your trust in them.

 NEVER TAKE PAINKILLERS

-When you share your tooth pain story with friends and family, the first advice you usually come across is taking painkillers to help ease your pain before the surgery.
+When you share your tooth pain story with friends and family, the first advice you usually come across is to take painkillers to help ease your pain before the surgery.
 Now, if you don’t know that as yet, you shall be given an anesthetic before your root canal surgery, so there is nothing you can do in addition to numb that area.
-Furthermore, your endodontist is supposed to locate the pain first to help you with the surgery, if you reduce the pain, they won’t be able to identify it, and your surgery might not go as it should.
+Furthermore, your endodontist should locate the pain first to help you with the surgery; if you reduce the pain, they won’t be able to identify it, and your surgery might not go as it should.

 AVOID ANTIBIOTICS

 Antibiotics are a problem, especially when you take them before a root canal procedure.
-So if you have any antibiotics prescribed, consult with your endodontist first.
+So, if you have any antibiotics prescribed, consult with your endodontist first.
 Your dental surgeon should be aware of all the medications you take to be susceptible to any adverse drug reactions.
-Even though such situations are rare, but it is wise to avoid things like these beforehand.
+Even though such situations are rare, it is wise to avoid them beforehand.

 DO NOT DRINK BEFORE YOUR SURGERY

-You can be anxious for various reasons and might want to have a drink or two to ease anxiety.
+You can be anxious for various reasons and might want a drink or two to ease anxiety.
 It is sensible not to indulge yourself in drinking before your surgery.
-The procedure requires you to be fit and ready both physically as well as mentally.
-If you go for the surgery the next day with a bad hangover, then you may feel discomfort or worse.
-The surgery isn’t painful at all, but drinking can make things go for a toss.
+The procedure requires you to be fit and ready both physically and mentally.
+If you go for the surgery the next day with a bad hangover, you may feel discomfort or worse.
+The surgery isn’t painful, but drinking can make things go for a toss.